fse2025787/empirical-study/README.md

-# Are Static Analysis Tools StillWorking during the Evolution of Smart Contracts?
+# Are Static Analysis Tools Still Working during the Evolution of Smart Contracts?
 A Comprehensive Empirical Study

 ## RQ1: Compatibility of Static Tools